ssomesh/sixtracklib_gsoc18/documentation/concepts.md

     return particles, turnbyturn, elementbyelement
 ```

-- `particle[ii]` contains an array of coordinates for the particle `ii` that get updated in place as long as the particle is not lost
+- `particle[ii]` contains an array of coordinates for the particle `ii` that get updated in place as long as the particle is not lost;
-- `track[ ]` contains a set of tracking functions loosely representing a particular section of the accelerator (more specifically is a type of the integration step).
+- `track[typeid(element)]` contains a tracking function of a given type;
-- `element` contains the type and the parameters for the tracking function of the element `jj`
+- `element` contains the type and the parameters for the tracking function of the element `jj`;
-- `elements` containts a set of elements that could be used
+- `elements` contains a set of elements that could be used;
-- the loop runs for a predefined sequence of elements
+- the loop runs for a predefined sequence of elements;
 - `track_function` has no side effect
 - The entire loop can be coded in a single GPU kernel.
 The advantage is no overhead for kernel launch.
-The disavvantage is the register pressure which is dominated by  the most complicated `track_function`.
+The disadvantage is the register pressure which is dominated by  the most complicated `track_function`.
 - `elements` may be stored in constant memory.
 - Each particle maybe stored in the private memory during tracking and copied from/to globabl memory at the beginning/end of the tracking.